Pharmacy

 *New students will receive Blackboard login credentials in June each year.
 You will be able to complete the experiential education course after you’ve received login information.

-Students will engage in weekly class discussions and will be provided potential opportunities to perform service work in the community, collaborate on group research projects, and host class-led discussions.
+Students will engage in weekly class discussions, perform service work in the community, collaborate on group research projects, and host class-led discussions.

 The MCPHS University bookstore on the Boston campus is able to sell and rent textbooks to students.
 Shipping is free to students ordering course material.